kellino/DiscreteEntropy.jl/docs/src/estimators.md

 # Estimators

 We split the estimators into two broad categories, which we call *Frequentist* and *Bayesian*.
+We also have a few composite estimators that either take an averaging or resampling approach to estimation.

-## Frequentist
+## Frequentist Estimators

 ```@docs
 maximum_likelihood